petermeissner/timetracker/ai_chat.md

 **Context:** Document recent 15-minute interval and responsive design improvements **Outcome:** Updated ai_chat.md with latest conversation entries covering granular time slots, responsive design, and multi-resolution support

+### 40. Add Daily Button Feature Request
+**User:** "- in the add time entry section I want to have a special button called "Add Daily" left of the "Add Entry" button - the button should add a new entry - if not already present for the day, that books a tim slot from 9:00 to 9:30 with category "Project Support" and text "Daily""

+**Context:** Need quick way to add recurring daily standup/meeting entries **Outcome:** Implemented "Add Daily" button with smart duplicate prevention, automatic 9:00-9:30 time slot booking, "Project Support" category assignment, and immediate time slot visualization updates

+### 41. Server Restart Confirmation
+**User:** "i restarted the server"

+**Context:** Testing the new Add Daily button functionality **Outcome:** Server restarted successfully, Add Daily button now available for testing with full functionality including duplicate detection and automatic entry creation

+### 42. Documentation Update Request
+**User:** "Add a summary of the conversation / changes in the ai_chat.md not already included"

+**Context:** Document the Add Daily button implementation **Outcome:** Updated ai_chat.md with Add Daily button feature documentation including implementation details and functionality description